DexterLagan/invoicer/README.md

 - `branch-address.txt` - containing the bank branch address;
 - `account-info.txt`   - containing the bank account information;
 - `invoice-lines.txt`  - containing the invoice lines: a brief description followed by the price, separated by a '|';
-- `payment-method.txt` - containing the payment method and check number separated by a '|' (if applicable).
+- `payment-method.txt` - containing the payment method and type or check number separated by a '|' (if applicable, see below).
 3) add a **logo**.

 Here is a sample tax rate file:<br>